April 25, 2020

 Prevent problems with early treatment

-It is recommended that most people visit the dentist every six to twelve months for a dental check up, which is the time when any potential problems can be picked up before they become too serious.
+It is recommended that most people visit the dentist every six to twelve months for a dental checkup.
+During your checkup, your dentist will look for potential problems that can be picked up before they become too serious.

-Dentists will frequently advise on foods to avoid to minimise acid erosion or to reduce the chances of suffering from cavities, while they can help with problems such a teeth grinding by having a specially-fitted mouth guard made.
+Dentists will frequently advise on foods to avoid acid erosion or to reduce the chances of suffering from cavities.
+They can also help with problems such as teeth grinding by creating a mouth guard you can wear at night time to minimise damage.

 Keeping an eye on hygiene